 $35-75K isn’t that much when compared to other careers or jobs that people have put that much time into.

 Of course, it’s better than working a minimum-wage job, but generally, nurse isn’t fairly compensated until they move up in the medical world.

 How much nurses get paid in overtime is going to depend on what kind of nurse they are and how many hours they’ve worked previously.

-What’s important here is making sure that the people who had put in the work during those long hours get the compensation that they deserve.
+What’s important here is making sure that the people who put in the work during those long hours get the compensation that they deserve.